 In addition to the sum applied for, at least 15% of the funding must come from another source and may consist of in-kind financing.

 The total amount applied from NORDBUK and other similar Nordic institutions may not exceed 85% of your total project costs.
-This also applies if you apply to other Nordic organisations.
-Other Nordic organisations include the Nordic Culture Fund and NordPlus, for example.
+Other Nordic organisations include for example the Nordic Culture Fund and NordPlus.